Creativity isn’t a concept that can easily be put into words.

 SalesForce hasn’t reinvented the wheel and they’re not trying to do something outside the box.
 Instead, their team recycled topics they’re already familiar with and distributed them in a different format, using different channels.

 It’s a simple change that allowed SalesForce to share their content with a larger, more diverse audience.

 It’s definitely creative, but they didn’t do the impossible.

 If you’ve worked in marketing for any period of time, you’re likely familiar with the term inbound marketing.
 If you’re new, we’ll let Hubspot tell you what it is — because, well — they invented it.

 That’s right, Hubspot founders Brian Halligan and Dharmesh Shah wrote the book on inbound marketing in 2009 titled, Inbound Marketing: Get Found Using Google, Social Media, and Blogs.
 Before this book, the term simply didn’t exist.

 “Unlike outbound marketing, inbound marketing does not need to fight for potential customer’s attention.
 By creating content designed to address the problems and needs of your ideal customers, you attract qualified prospects and build trust and credibility for your business.”

-Although Hubspot’s products are well-liked, the company’s success stems from the ability to sell an entire industry on a concept that already existed — it just didn’t have a name.
+So how did Hubspot and the concept of inbound marketing grow so quickly?
+Their robust resource hub, social media presence, and content team are top-tier in the industry.
+Although Hubspot’s success stems from the ability to sell an entire industry on a concept that already existed — it just didn’t have a name.

-So there you have it—our three favorite tales of marketing creativity.
-Three living examples that you don’t need to move mountains to be creative.
+These three living examples show that you don’t need to move mountains to be creative in marketing.
 You just need to be smart and strategic with the resources you already have.